dannydb/dannydb.github.io/index.md

 _The New York Times, New York, N.Y._
 _July 2015 — Present_

+*   Design and develop enterprise and multimedia story presentation
+*   Contribute to internal tools used by Digital News Design and the Graphics desk

 ### News Application Designer

 _NPR, Washington, D.C._
 _April 2013 — June 2015_

-*   Designs visuals and interactions for Visuals team projects
+*   Designed visuals and interactions for Visuals team projects
-*   Authors HTML, LESS, CSS, Javascript and Python to realize project designs in code
+*   Authored HTML, LESS, CSS, Javascript and Python to realize project designs in code
-*   Tests interfaces to improve user experience
+*   Tested interfaces to improve user experience
-*   Contributes to the NPR Visuals app template, dailygraphics rig and other open-source tools used in our project stack
+*   Contributed to the NPR Visuals app template, dailygraphics rig and other open-source tools used in our project stack

 ### Senior User Experience Designer